archywillhe/0a.io-v0/posts/chapter2/2018-01-11-losing-my-Hover-registered-email-and-domain.md

 How many is too many?
 Two!

-This doesn't look as bad it it seems except when you have used Hover to set up both the domain and email.
+This would be no big deal except when you have used Hover to set up both your domain and email.
 Now the only way to recover the Hover email was to log into the Hover account, and the only way to recover the Hover account was to log into the Hover email!
 What a typical deadlock situation!

 <img src="../img/deadlock.png" style="max-width:400px">

-Lucky for me I had got a centralised system to contact!
-I wrote to help@hover.com.
-Tweeted to them and facebook-messaged them subsequently.
+Lucky for me I had got a centralised system to contact (unlike in a block-chain situation)!
+So I wrote to help@hover.com.
+Tweeted to them and fb-messaged them.

 <div style="display:table; margin:5px auto">
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hover?ref_src=twsrc%5Etfw">@hover</a> Hi there.
 Please get back to me asap.
 I need your help.
 My account is locked &amp; I can&#39;t access to my recovery account.</p>&mdash; Archy Wilhes 魏何 (@archywilhes) <a href="https://twitter.com/archywilhes/status/945929498201006081?ref_src=twsrc%5Etfw">December 27, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>